RaoulGrn/mask-stock/README.md

-And that's about it.
+That's about it.
 Thank you for your time.